-L.A. has ranked first among U.S. cities for installed solar seven of the last eight years in Shining Cities report
+L.A. has ranked first among U.S. cities for installed solar six of the last seven years in Shining Cities report

 “Los Angeles knows that our leadership in solar power is a down payment on the health and well-being of local families, workers, and communities for years to come,” said Mayor Eric Garcetti.
 “Even as we dedicate our time, energy, creativity and resolve to confronting the immediate challenge of COVID-19, we will keep taking steps to combat the climate crisis – to reduce emissions, create good-paying jobs, keep our promises of equity and forge a zero-carbon, green-energy future.”

 Los Angeles has a total installed solar PV capacity of 483.8 megawatts (MW), a 15 percent increase compared to 2018.
 That amount of clean energy is enough to power approximately 134,000 homes and eliminate 280,000 metric tons of greenhouse gas emissions, the equivalent of removing 60,150 gas-fueled cars off the road.
 The city also increased its solar PV per capita by 16.2 MW, and moved up from 105 watts per person to 121 watts per person, a 15 percent increase over the prior year.